 As a sales rep (or manager), you prioritize sales productivity.
 It's a key factor in the success and overall health of a business.
 Sales productivity is measured by the rate a rep increases revenue for a company.
-If you want to increase your sales productivity, focus on becoming more efficient with your time.
+If you want to increase your sales productivity, you need to focus on doing the right things first.
+Remember, there's no point in doing a job efficiently if you shouldn't be doing that job at all.

 The more productive a rep is, the better he is at selling and forming relationships with his clients and leads.
 Nurturing these relationships is an important factor in a company's longevity.